The Battle of Perryville

-CWT: Topography seemed to play a highly important role in the Battle of Perryville.
+Trust: Topography seemed to play a highly important role in the Battle of Perryville.
 How would you describe the landscape of this battlefield?

-NOE: The rolling Chaplin Hills almost immediately rise west of town.
+Noe: The rolling Chaplin Hills almost immediately rise west of town.
 Those hills provided excellent high ground for an army on the defensive.
 On the other hand, they could completely screen Bragg’s assault columns until the very last minute.
 The history of the battle is full of accounts of the enemy suddenly appearing at close range, seemingly out of nowhere, as well as the shock, confusion, and hard fighting that followed.
 Ultimately, the Confederate attack required men to fight up hill all afternoon, over one ridge and then another, no easy task in hot and dry weather, while the Federal defenders effectively use the same hills to their best advantage.

-CWT: How would you describe the Confederate battle plan at Perryville?
+Trust: How would you describe the Confederate battle plan at Perryville?

-NOE: The phrase “seat of the pants” comes to mind.
+Noe: The phrase “seat of the pants” comes to mind.
 Remember that Bragg was convinced that most of Buell’s army was miles to the north, about to overwhelm Kirby Smith’s army.
 His original plan was to consolidate the two Confederate armies before fighting, but on October 7 he hastily ordered Leonidas Polk to halt his march, turn, and quickly destroy the Federal force that had approached from Louisville before resuming the march north.